mglt/draft-mglt-ipsecme-ikev2-diet-esp-extension/draft-ietf-ipsecme-ikev2-diet-esp-extension.md

 * Designation: dscp_cda
 * Has Associated Data: YES (AF=0)
-* Attribute Data: DSCP CDA takes discrete values coded over one byte as described in DSCP CDA Value Registry  {{tab:dscp_cda}}
+* Attribute Data: DSCP CDA takes discrete values coded over one byte as described in DSCP CDA Value Registry  ({{tab:dscp_cda}} in {{sec:dscp_cda}})
 * Default Value: the default value is set to "uncompress"

 ECN Compression/Decompression Action (CDA)

 * Designation: ecn_cda
 * Has Associated Data: YES (AF=0)
-* Attribute Data: ECN CDA takes discrete values coded over one byte as described in the ECN CDA Value Registry {{tab:ecn_cda}}
+* Attribute Data: ECN CDA takes discrete values coded over one byte as described in the ECN CDA Value Registry ({{tab:ecn_cda}} in {{sec:ecn_cda}})
 * Default Value: the default value is set to "uncompress"

 Flow Label  Compression/Decompression Action (CDA)

 * Designation: flow_label_cda
 * Has Associated Data: YES (AF=0)
-* Attribute Data: Flow Label CDA takes discrete values coded over one byte as described in the Flow Label CDA Value Registry {{tab:fl_cda}}
+* Attribute Data: Flow Label CDA takes discrete values coded over one byte as described in the Flow Label CDA Value Registry ({{tab:fl_cda}} in {{sec:fl_cda}})
 * Default Value: the default value is set to "uncompress"

 OS or Network Bit Alignment

 * Designation: alignment
 * Has Associated Data: YES (AF=0)
-* Attribute Data: Byte Alignment takes discrete values coded over one byte as described in the Bit Alignment Value Registry {{tab:align}}
+* Attribute Data: Byte Alignment takes discrete values coded over one byte as described in the Bit Alignment Value Registry ({{tab:align}} in {{sec:align}})
-* Default Value: the default value is set to "32 bit" which correspond to the standard IPv6 bit alignment
+* Default Value: the default value is set to "32 bit", which corresponds to the standard IPv6 bit alignment

 Security Policy Index (SPI) Least Significant Bits (LSB)

 * Designation: esp_spi_lsb
 * Has Associated Data: YES (AF=0)
 * Attribute Data: SPI LSB designates the number of bits that are provided to infer the SPI.
 This number is between 0 and 32.
-* Default Value: the default value is 32 which is the size of the standard ESP
+* Default Value: the default value is 32, which is the size of the standard SPI in the standard ESP

 Sequence Number (SN) Least Significant Bits (LSB)

 * Designation: esp_sn_lsb
 * Has Associated Data: YES (AF=0)
 * Attribute Data: SN LSB designates the number of bits that are provided to infer the SPI.
 This number is between 0 and 32.
-* Default Value: the default value is 32 which is the size of the standard ESP
+* Default Value: the default value is 32, which is the size of the standard SN in the standard ESP